LeMaq/Cronos-Releases/README.md

-﻿# Cronos AD
+# Cronos AD

-**Cronos AD** is a desktop application for building school timetables, designed for Brazilian schools.
+**Cronos AD** is a commercial desktop application for building school timetables, designed for Brazilian schools.

+> **This is paid software.** A valid license is required to use Cronos AD.
+> To purchase a license, contact: rafaelmaquinelopes@gmail.com

 ---

 ## Download

-Go to the [Releases](https://github.com/LeMaq/Cronos-Releases/releases) page and download the latest `CronosAD.exe`.
+Licensed users can download the latest `CronosAD.exe` from the [Releases](https://github.com/LeMaq/Cronos-Releases/releases) page.

 No installer needed â€” just run the file directly.